hoverkite/hoverkite/docs/presentation/slides.md

 # Time to write some firmware

+It would be easiest to

+- use one of the existing open source projects as a starting point
-It would be easiest to write it in C with PlatformIO and the official GigaDevice headers, based on the existing assistive devices code we found...
+- write it in C with PlatformIO and the official GigaDevice headers

 --